MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/paging.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a paging object that you can use to request labels and label associations in batches.
+description: Defines a paging object that you can use to request objects in batches.
 ---
 # Paging Data Object - Campaign Management
-Defines a paging object that you can use to request labels and label associations in batches.
+Defines a paging object that you can use to request objects in batches.

 ## Syntax
 ```xml